Children's Skin and Sun: Bad Combination

 Children's skin has distinctively weaker self-protection.
 In addition, children's skin is thinner and more sensitive.
 When adult skin is in contact with direct sunlight, it produces a skin pigment called melanin - skin becomes darker during summer and is partially protected from UV radiation.
-However, children's skin only produces melanin in very small amounts, that are not adequate to partially protect the skin from the UV rays.
+However, children's skin only produces melanin in very small amounts, that is not adequate to partially protect the skin from the UV rays.
 The acid mantle in children is not well-developed as yet and the function of the sebaceous glands is still very weak.
 All these factors combined prove why children should be protected from the sun and its UV rays.

 Rules to be Considered

 Children who are a year or younger, may not be exposed to the blazing sun.
 Ensure that there is always adequate shade.
 An umbrella is a good investment.

 An SPF of 30 already guards off 95 percent of UVB radiation.
 This means that sunscreens with higher sun protection factors only differ marginally.
 It is important to reapply sun protection regularly, at two-hour intervals, to avoid the loss of their effect.